 Day 4- WHO does Jesus direct us to give to?

 Matthew 6:2-3 / Luke 12:33 / Proverbs 21:13 / Proverbs 28:27

-Note: The poor and the needy are people that won't be able to repay you.
-If you give just to receive back, then your giving is only a business transaction.
+Note: The poor and the needy are people that won't be able to pay us back.
+If we give just to receive back, then our giving is only a business transaction.